What is Egyptian Rat Screw?

 Scoring & Points

-Egyptian Rat Screw scoring is based on the winner of the most rounds.
+Scoring is based on the winner of the most rounds.
 This assumes that the game consists of multiple rounds.
-Each round awards 1 point to the winning player.

-Example Hands
+Example Scenario

-Example hands in the ERS card game are shown below.
+Several example hands are shown below.

 Challenging